ayushaggarwalI2V/Video-Analytics-Server/Abandon Object Detection/README.md

    - Remove filter event by classification
    - Check the stationary duration time
    - Draw the area as shown in the image
-   - Check this for more information [Check This](https://stackoverflowteams.com/c/i2v-systems/questions/114)

    ![image](https://github.com/ayushaggarwalI2V/Video-Analytics-Server/blob/main/Abandon%20Object%20Detection/images/graffiti.png "Graffiti Abandon")